EternityForest/awesome-standards/README.md

 #### C210

-Used in a lot of newer USB-C systems, mostly for smaller precision stuff, with tips being hard to find.
+Used in a lot of newer USB-C systems, mostly for smaller precision stuff.
+Larger tips do seem to be becoming available, and I would lean probably lean towards this format if I were buying a new iron.

+Both mains and USB irons exist that use it, as do tweezer irons.